 Karen regularly mentors emerging writers through workshops for kids, teens, and adults.
-Recent writing workshops include the MASC Young Authors & Illustrators Conference 2016, SCBWI Canada East Conference: The Art of Story 2016, Kingston WritersFest 2015, London Book Camp 2014 and 2015, and the Toronto Public Library’s Young Voices Conference 2013.
+Recent writing workshops include Sophie’s Studio Workshops, MASC Young Authors & Illustrators Conference, SCBWI Canada’s Art of Story Conference, Kingston WritersFest, London Book Camp, and the Toronto Public Library’s Young Voices Conference.
 She has been an editor and workshop leader with the Toronto Public Library’s Young Voices Magazine of teen writing and art since 2007, and she’s been a children’s writing instructor at Centennial College.
 She’s also a former book editor.

 Karen delivers customized writing workshops for all ages.
 Workshops typically include a discussion of specific story-writing techniques as well as inspirational writing exercises designed to generate story ideas and practise particular techniques.
 Karen’s technique promotes intuitive writing using a variety of stimulating activities, including word games, masks, story dice, photos, and character games.
 Writing is then shared through peer critiquing, using positive and constructive feedback techniques.